helmedeiros/blog/content/en/posts/2010-04-11-scrum-cycle.md

   - Daily Scrum
   - Sprint Review
   - Sprint Retrospective
-  - Planning Poker
-  - Product Backlog
-  - Sprint Backlog
+  - Sprint Goal
-  - Burndown
+  - Self-Organization
   - UnP
   - Teaching
+  - software-engineering-series
 ---

+> **Series: Software Engineering Fundamentals** | **Part 7 of 10** > _Delivered at Universidade Potiguar (UnP) in 2010_

-In the seventh Software Engineering lecture at Universidade Potiguar (UnP), we dove deep into the **full Scrum lifecycle**.
-Each event and artifact was unpacked not just as theory, but as a tool for productivity, predictability, and continuous improvement.
-The session was practical, visual, and full of challenges.
+**In the seventh lecture** of the Software Engineering course at Universidade Potiguar (UnP), we dove into the operational mechanics of Scrum.
+Beyond concepts and principles, this class was about understanding how teams work together through specific ceremonies, roles, and artifacts to deliver working software iteratively.

 ## A Cycle That Closes and Begins Again